 Then, the square is transformed into a festive display with beautifully decorated wooden stalls selling a variety of crafts, gifts, ornaments, and traditional Czech holiday treats.
 Visitors can enjoy local delicacies such as Trdelník (a sweet pastry), gingerbread cookies, roasted ham, Czech sausages, and mulled wine.

-The Christmas market here is known for its impressive Christmas tree and a wide variety of local handicrafts, including puppets, wooden toys, and glass ornaments.
+As one of the best Christmas markets in Europe, this one is known for its impressive Christmas tree and a wide variety of local handicrafts, including puppets, wooden toys, and glass ornaments.
 You can also indulge in Czech favorites like trdelník and savor the festive atmosphere.

 Christkindlesmarkt in Nuremberg, Germany